blajack/DeFi-Geek-NFT/english.md

 Activated by Attribute: Celestial Disk
 ![Image](https://i.postimg.cc/K8BXG11J/Celestial-Disk.jpg)

-Main Geek has created a special wallet containing various NFTs for airdrops.
+Master Geek has created a special wallet containing various NFTs for airdrops.
 If this wallet receives any airdrops, the Cosmoleaser roleholders are entitled to a share of the rewards.

-Additionally, Main Geek owns a collection of NFTs that can be used in various services.
+Additionally, Master Geek owns a collection of NFTs that can be used in various services.
 Many of these NFTs remain unused, and holders of this role can borrow them for a time.

 [[up](#list-of-roles)]